Santa Cruz Museum of Natural History: Governance

 In the fall of 2019, after a yearlong search, the board of directors was excited to recognize one of the local emerging leaders in the region and decided to make a promotion from within the organization.
 After years as the museum's Education Director, Felicia Van Stolk was appointed as executive director.
 Director Van Stolk looks forward to building on the museum's recent successes increasing scientific literacy and appreciation of the natural world among local residents and visitors alike.
 Van Stolk said.
 “It’s an exciting time to work at the museum as we expand our programs to serve a more diverse population and become a regional leader in environmental education."
-Through the creation of innovative new exhibit experiences and further strengthening of nature-based education programs, the museum continues to deepen visitors’ experiences to help them each construct a very personal understanding of the natural world and their role in it.
+Through the creation of innovative new exhibit experiences and further strengthening of nature-based education programs, the museum continues to deepen visitors’ experiences to help them each construct a personal understanding of the natural world and their role in it.